rexthompson/data-512-a2/README.md

 # Investigating Bias in Wikipedia Article Counts by Country

-This project was performed for **Assignment 2: Bias in Data** in my Human-Centered Data Science course (DATA 512, University of Washington, Autumn 2017).
+I created this project for **Assignment 2: Bias in Data** in my Human-Centered Data Science course (DATA 512, University of Washington, Autumn 2017).
 The assignment description can be found here (as of November 2017): https://wiki.communitydata.cc/HCDS_(Fall_2017)/Assignments#A2:_Bias_in_data

 ## Overview